 The chair's leadership role is also to ensure the board's work gets done, and to encourage a team culture on the board.
-They are also expected to develop and maintain a productive working relationship with the principal.
+They should also develop and maintain a productive working relationship with the principal.

 It's important to note that the chair has no more authority than any other board member, unless the board delegates further authority.